 - Each state will provide one fitting team consisting of three members; this state team shall be made up of a Team Leader and two other members. - Members are eligible to participate as many times as they wish.
-If a member has won in a previous year, they may continue to come back and enter the contest as long as the sending state allows the member to participate. - Each State is responsible for bringing a fall calf through summer yearling of any breed that can be handled and has a full coat of hair with its head clipped Clipping team contest rules will be included. - An animal will revert to the state of origin if the animal is found to be dirty, unruly or injured. - Clipping contest animals will be stabled at the discretion of the Dairy Superintendents. - Each state delegation is responsible for the care of their clipping contest animal before and after the contest.
+If a member has won in a previous year, they may continue to come back and enter the contest as long as the sending state allows the member to participate. - Each State is responsible for bringing a fall calf through summer yearling of any breed that can be handled and has a full coat of hair with its head clipped Clipping team contest rules will be included. - Clipping contest animals will be stabled at the discretion of the Dairy Superintendents. - Each state delegation is responsible for the care of their clipping contest animal before and after the contest.